-he Texas Weekly Leading Index decreased for a second straight week the week ending Nov.
-13 (Figures 1 and 2).
+he Texas Weekly Leading Index increased the week ending Nov.
+20 after decreasing the previous two weeks (Figures 1 and 2).
 The index points toward higher future economic activity as the economy continues to recover from the pandemic.

 The Delta variant appears to have reached its extreme point as the numbers of COVID-19 cases and hospitalizations continue to fall after peaking at the end of August.
-The announcement of a COVID-19 pill that reduces the risk of hospitalization and dying has considerably reduced the uncertainty on halting the pandemic and improving future economic expectations.
-Still, the National Institute of Allergy and Infectious Diseases is concerned about a possible surge during the winter months as temperatures drop and the appearance of the Omicron variant increases worries of future outbreaks.
+The announcement of a COVID-19 pill that reduces the risk of hospitalization and death has considerably reduced the uncertainty on halting the pandemic, improving future economic expectations.
+Still, the National Institute of Allergy and Infectious Diseases has expressed its concerns about a possible surge during the winter months as temperatures drop, and the appearance of the Omicron variant has increased preoccupations about future outbreaks.

-The index's decrease was mainly due to a decrease in the number of new business applications and a decrease in the number of people filing for unemployment insurance.
-Even though the number of new business applications fell, it remains high, signaling business activity remains strong.
+The index's increase was mainly due to an increase in the number of new business applications and a decrease in the number of people filing for unemployment insurance.
+The increase in the number of new business applications signals strong future business activity.

-The outlook for the reopening and recovery of the state's economy improved as the number of new cases seemed to have peaked and continues to fall (Figure 3).
-Currently, 66.1 percent of the state's population 12 years and older is fully vaccinated based on the most current data (Nov.
-29, 2021) from the Texas Department of State Health Services.
+The outlook for the reopening and recovery of the state's economy improved as the number of new cases peaked and continues to fall (Figure 3).
+Currently, 65.7 percent of the state's population 12 years and older is fully vaccinated based on the most current data (Dec.
+06, 2021) from the Texas Department of State Health Services.

-In addition, an increase in the real price of West Texas Intermediate (WTI) oil and a decrease in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) countered the decline in the index.
+In addition, a decrease in the real rate for the ten-year Treasury bill (which continues to exhibit a negative return in real terms) contributed to the increase.
+In contrast, a decrease in the real price of West Texas Intermediate (WTI) oil countered the increase in the index.